m4tice/rank/README.md

 # Application architecture
 The application is designed to be an ETL pipeline with 3 phases:
-* *Extract*: extract data from the input text file and put them into a list
+* *Extract*: extract data from the input text file and put them into a list.
-* *Transform*: transform the extracted data to the required format
+* *Transform*: transform the extracted data to the required format.
-* *Load*: load the result into a text file
+* *Load*: load the result into a text file.

 <p align="center">
   <img src="https://github.com/m4tice/rank/blob/main/assets/rank_structure.png" width="700">